Peanuts Can Be Dangerous

 Flying Insect Stings and Allergies

-Venom from honeybees, yellow jackets, wasps, and hornets cause anaphylaxis in about 3% of Americans.
+Venom from honeybees, yellow jackets, wasps, and hornets can cause anaphylaxis.
 If you have had a reaction to a sting or suspect an allergy, see an allergist about allergy shots.
-Allergy shots are 97% effective at preventing anaphylaxis from insect stings.
+Allergy shots can be effective at preventing anaphylaxis from insect stings.
 Avoid wearing perfume or cologne and bright colors.
 They can attract stinging bugs.

 Crawling, biting insects like ants and ticks can cause severe allergic reactions just like flying, stinging bugs.
 Fire ants can inject their venom over and over.
 Watch out for ant nests to avoid the painful bites of these bugs.
 Wearing closed-toed shoes, pants, and long sleeves outside may also help you avoid bug bites.